kcmagicpixel/kcmagicpixel.github.io/content/_index.md

   priority: 1.0
 ---

-Welcome to the KCFGC!
+Welcome to the Kansas City FGC!
 This is a directory of events, organizations, and community-made content created for and organized by fighting game players in the greater Kansas City area.